MatterWindowCovering

 bool setInstalledClosedLimitTilt(uint16_t closedLimit);

-• closedLimit - Closed limit absolute value
+• closedLimit - Closed limit value for tilt conversion

 This function will return true if successful, false otherwise.

 Note: Tilt is a rotation, not a linear measurement.
-These limits are used for position conversion only.
+These limits are used for local position conversion only.

 getInstalledClosedLimitTilt

-Gets the installed closed limit for tilt.
+Gets the local closed limit for tilt motor calibration.

 uint16_t getInstalledClosedLimitTilt();